Skip to content

 Name Field Type Description

-Electric Current Density Vector The electric current density inside the simulation domain which is the sum of the the eddy current density and the current density from the coils.
+Electric Current Density Vector The electric current density inside the simulation domain, which is the sum of the eddy current density and the current density from the coils.

 Ohmic Heating Scalar The ohmic heating is computed as: $$ P_\Omega = \mathbf{J} \cdot \mathbf{E}. $$